nicholas-hoang/nvh232/README.md

 - 👋 Hi, I’m Nick Hoang!
 I am a grad student at The University of Texas Health Science Center Houston, TX studying Biomedical Informatics!
-- 👀 I’m interested in applications of ML and VR/AR to bridging health disparities in vulnerable populations.
+- 👀 I’m interested in applications of Data Science and Social Network Analysis to bridge health disparities in vulnerable populations.
 - 🌱 I’m currently working on getting more consistent with practicing my Python.
 - 💞️ I’m looking to collaborate on projects that incorporate BigData and AR/VR.
 - 📫 How to reach me LinkedIN: /nicholas-hoang1/